 I have no recollection of life before this place.
 I moved here when I was two.
 I was about to experience the bouquet of my first wine cellar.
 It was Penfolds and it was the vintage of 1975.
-My father contributed to many vintages here and it was my good fortune to have the culture of this place woven into my childhood.
-Indeed since then my life has been filled with privileged experience working with and observing some great winemakers each with their own unique way of crafting wine.
-‘Respect and history’ was learned at Penfolds, ‘craft and tradition’ at Rockford, ‘intellect and detail’ from Chris Ringland, ‘perfume and texture’ from Charlie Melton, ‘layers and length’ from my father Rob Gibson and most importantly ‘belief’ from Pete and Magali at Spinifex – without their encouragement Ruggabellus would in all likelihood have remained just an idea to this day.
+My father contributed to many vintages here and it was my good fortune to have the culture of this place woven into my early years.
+Since then I have enjoyed privileged experiences working with and observing some of the great winemakers of the Barossa, each with their own unique way of crafting wine – without their encouragement, Ruggabellus might have remained but just an idea to this day.

 Emma and I love drinking wine with food.
 We love wines with grace and intrigue.
-We live in the Barossa valley in southern Australia.
+We live on Peramangk country in the Eden Valley in southern Australia.
 This is our home.
-We have taken great pleasure in exploring its strengths – an ancient landscape with a great resource of young and very old vines.
-We remain constantly aware of the most significant local challenge – an abundance of sunshine.
+We have taken pleasure in exploring its strengths – an ancient landscape, with a great resource of relatively untouched old vine vineyards.

 FLUUS (flow) – lighter weight, a great introduction to the style of red wine we make

-SALLIO (season) – a light introduction to the textured style of white wine we make.
+SALLIO (to season) – an introduction to the skin fermented, textured style of white wine we make

 Thank you for your interest in our wines.
-We sincerely hope you enjoy them and please don’t hesitate to contact us with any question or comment.
+We sincerely hope you enjoy them and please don’t hesitate to contact us with any questions you may have,

 Abel, Emma, Bailin and Rouille.